Difference Between A Launch Monitor And Golf Simulator - Explained

 The main fundamental distinction you need to make is that all Golf Simulators are Launch Monitors, but not all Launch Monitors are Golf Simulators.
 Launch monitors deliver numerical data related to your shots, while golf simulators are the whole system that not only measures data but also simulates your ball flight in a virtual software environment, playing it out on a screen, projector or laptop.

 Golf simulators use different software technologies to simulate the playing conditions of the course.
-The best simulators have the latest 3D technology that allows users to experience a virtual reality similar to what they experience at the actual course.
+The best simulators have the latest 3D technology that allows you to experience a virtual reality similar to what you experience at the actual course.

-On the other hand, launch monitors use tracking technology and provide valuable data to help the golfer improve various areas of their game.
+On the other hand, launch monitors use tracking technology and provide valuable data to help you improve various areas of your game.

 Let’s explore more of their differences below.